Felix-Fromm/VPN-IP-Checker-Console-CSharp-Version/README.md

 This Console Application is working with a VPN API by https://vpnapi.io.

-In order to Use it, you need to create an account at https://vpnapi.io to get an API-Key.
+In order to Use it, you need to create an account at https://vpnapi.io/signup to get an API-Key.
-Then you start the program and it will ask you for your Key, type in your Key (or paste it) and press ENTER Your Key will be saved for future uses, for a new Key just delete the config.ff file.
+Then you start the program and it will ask you for your Key, type in your Key (or paste it) and press ENTER Your Key will be saved for future uses, it will ask each startup if you want to Edit your Key.

 Config Path: %LocalAppData% -> IP-VPN-Checker
 On Windows: C:\Users\[USERNAME]\AppData\Local\IP-VPN-Checker